brennonshanks/professional_website/content/course/mol-sim/classical_mechanics.md

 3. Visualizing a mechanical system from the equation of motion.

-  - Use words and draw a picture for a physical system described by the Lagrangian,
+  - Use words and draw a picture for a physical system described by the Lagrangian in polar coordinates,

   $$
     L = m(\dot{r}^2 + r^2\theta^2)/2 - V(r)